 After an initially flat 10 km, the road climbs up the mountains for more than 20 km.
 The scenery is amazing.
-Half way, you will have a break in Phou Khoun Village.
+Halfway, you will have a break in Phou Khoun Village.
 After Phou Khoun, the road rises and falls between 1100 and 1400 meters.
-Still, amid the great panorama the ride takes less effort.
-Take your time to stop in the villages and meet the hilltribe people.
-You stay overnight at a altitude of 1350 meters in Kiu Kacham.
+Still, amid the great panorama, the ride takes less effort.
+Take your time to stop in the villages and meet the hill-tribe people.
+You stay overnight at an altitude of 1350 meters in Kiu Kacham.
 Overnight in a basic guest house.

-Today, enjoy a relaxed biking trip along the most interesting places in the city and around the valley of Luang Prabang.
+Today, enjoy a relaxed biking trip along with the most interesting places in the city and around the valley of Luang Prabang.
 Discover some non-touristic places nearby the town.
-Overnight in guest house.
+Overnight in the guest house.

 The scenic Kuang Si Waterfall is the main destination for today.
 On the way, we pass by some villages from different ethnic groups.
-After swimming and relaxing at the waterfall, you can cycle back on the same road or take a Mekong riverboat back to Luang Prabang (boat trip on Mekong River is optional).
-Overnight in guest house.
+After swimming and relaxing at the waterfall, you can cycle back on the same road or take a Mekong riverboat back to Luang Prabang (a boat trip on the Mekong River is optional).
+Overnight in the guest house.

-A long day cycling with a lot of short climbs and ascents from valley to valley, with great view of the dense forests of the National Protected Area, Nam Phoun and the chance to see wild Elephants.
+A long day cycling with a lot of short climbs and ascents from valley to valley, with a great view of the dense forests of the National Protected Area, Nam Phoun, and the chance to see wild Elephants.
 Halfway, you can visit a local Hmong market.

 Transfer by air-con minivan to Vientiane.
 Farewell dinner Overnight in a hotel in Vientiane.

-The last chance for some shopping at the Morning Market or hang around along the banks of the Mekong.
+The last chance for some shopping at the Morning Market or hanging around along the banks of the Mekong.

 Tour Inclusive :